isblab/disobind/README.md

 Each row contains the UniProt ID, start, and end UniProt residue positions for each of the two protein sequence fragments.

 To run a Disobind prediction only, provide the input as:
-`UniProt_ID1,start1,end1,UniProt_ID2,start2,end2`.
+`UniProt_ID1, start1, end1, UniProt_ID2, start2, end2`.

 To run a Disobind+AF2 prediction, provide the input as:
-`UniProt_ID1,start1,end1,UniProt_ID2,start2,end2,AF2_struct_file_path,AF2_pae_file_path,chain1,chain2,offset1,offset2`.
+`UniProt_ID1, start1, end1, UniProt_ID2, start2, end2, AF2_struct_file_path, AF2_pae_file_path, chain1, chain2, offset1, offset2`.

-Chain1,Chain2 represent the Chain IDs that correspond to the protein1/2 sequence fragment.
+`Chain1, Chain2` represent the Chain IDs that correspond to the protein1/2 sequence fragment.
-Offset is an integer value that indicates the difference in the residue positions in the AF2 structure and UniProt position.
+`Offset1, Offset2` are integer values that indicate the difference in the residue positions between the AF2 structure and UniProt position.
-Offset = 0 if the AF2 structure corresponds to the full UniProt sequnce or just the sequence fragment.
+Set the offsets to 0 if the AF2 structure corresponds to the full UniProt sequence or just the sequence fragment.

 As an example see `example/test.csv`.